UK COVID-19 measures: Johnson locks down England

 Following are details on the measures which are in place or planned for different parts of the UK after Prime Minister Boris Johnson announced a lockdown for England:

-ENGLAND - Entire population of 56 million under lockdown from 0001 GMT on Thursday.
+ENGLAND - Entire population of 56 million under lockdown from Thursday morning at one minute past midnight.
 It will last until Dec.
 2.

 The main points of the lockdown are:

-- People are still allowed to leave home for specific reasons, such as education, work if it cannot be done from home, exercise or shopping for basic necessities;
+- People can only leave home for specific reasons, such as education, work if it cannot be done from home, exercise and recreation outdoors - limited to people from the same household or one person from another household - medical reasons, to shop for food and essentials, or to provide care for the vulnerable;

 - Schools, colleges and universities to stay open; playgrounds will also stay open;